Direct | 614.266.0304

 Email | ChrisMylin@gmail.com

+One of the most important things to remember: your interest rate isn’t permanent.
 You can refinance your mortgage when rates drop, but you can’t go back and buy the same home at a lower price once values rise.

 In other words, “marry the house, date the rate.”
 Purchase the property you love now, and plan to refinance when conditions improve.